Improving the statistical efficiency of cross-conformal prediction: Empirical results

 We apply the proposed methods to the ``Online News Popularity'' dataset \citep{online_news_popularity}.
 The dataset contains information on $n=39\,797$ articles published by the online news blog Mashable.
 After some preprocessing operations, the number of covariates is $p=55$ and the covariates contain information about the text of the article.
 The goal is to predict the number of times the article was shared on a logarithmic scale.
 Three different regression algorithms are used, specifically: linear regression (as described in Section~\ref{sec:simul}), lasso regression with penalty parameter set to $0.2$ and random forest with $200$ trees grown for each forest.

 Conformal prediction methods are applied to $10\,000$ data points randomly sampled without replacement; while other $2500$ observations chosen at random from those not part of the training set are used as the test set.
-The miscoverage rate is set to $\alpha=0.1$ and the procedure is repeated $20$ times to remove the randomness of the split.
-The methods used are cross-conformal prediction and its variants (with $K=10$) and split conformal prediction.
+The miscoverage rate is set to $\alpha=0.1$ and the procedure is repeated $100$ times to remove the randomness of the split.
+The method used are cross-conformal prediction and its variants (with $K=10$) and split conformal prediction.
 In particular, split conformal prediction is trained both at levels $\alpha$ and $2\alpha$.
-The averages over $20$ trials are reported as results in Figure \ref{fig:news_pop} and Table \ref{tab:cov_news}.
+The averages over $100$ trials are reported as results in Figure~\ref{fig:news_pop} and Table~\ref{tab:cov_news}.

 From Figure~\ref{fig:news_pop}, it is possible to note that cross-conformal prediction and its modified version give very similar results in terms of size and are usually slightly better than split conformal prediction trained at level $\alpha$.
 The randomized methods \texttt{u-mod-cross} and \texttt{eu-mod-cross} show a significant improvement in terms of size.
 The improvement is not as evident for the \texttt{e-mod-cross} method, which turns out to be slightly better than the modified method.
 The smaller sets are obtained using split conformal prediction trained at level $2\alpha$.
 The level of coverage of cross-conformal prediction (and \texttt{mod-cross}) is around $1-\alpha$ and the two methods tend to overcover (indeed, they guarantee a miscoverage rate smaller than $2\alpha$).
 The \texttt{e-mod-cross} method exhibits similar performance to cross-conformal prediction in terms of coverage; while the coverage of \texttt{u-mod-cross} and \texttt{eu-mod-cross} is between the levels $1-2\alpha$ and $1-\alpha$.
-The coverage of split conformal prediction is essentially equal to the target levels $1-\alpha$ or $1-2\alpha$ (see Appendix~\ref{sec:split} for further details on the coverage of the method).
+Clearly, there exists a direct relationship between set size and coverage, with smaller prediction sets attaining coverage values closer to $1-2\alpha$.
+The coverage of split conformal prediction is essentially equal to the target levels $1-\alpha$ or $1-2\alpha$ (see Appendix~\ref{sec:split} for further details on the coverage properties of the method).
+As a final remark, the \texttt{eu-mod-cross} method demonstrates a higher degree of variability in coverage, while the remaining methods exhibit comparable and more stable variability levels.